kipyegonrotich/yoloip4/explanationIP4.md

   kubectl delete pod mongo-0 -n yolo-app
 ```

-- The pod restarted automatically and the product data persisted — confirming the PersistentVolume was working.
+- The pod restarted automatically and the product data persisted — confirming the PersistentVolume was working as shown below
 ![alt text](testpersistencysc.png)

 ## Outcome